skt1598/conference/README.md

 This project is also open for the suggestions.

-To contribute fork this repo, add confernece link(following the format) in conferences.txt and create PR.
+To contribute fork this repo, add confernece link(following the format) in conferences.md and create PR.